-13.04,340 Fire protection.
+13.04.340 Fire protection.

 A. Any customer using city water for all purposes shall be entitled to a separate standby fire protection service.
 Such standby fire protection service shall be provided through a separate water connection.
 The water connection fee for such standby fire protection service shall be as provided in city ordinance.
 Standby fire protection lines shall be used for no other purpose than for standby fire protection service and all other uses thereof shall be prohibited.
 The monthly charge for such standby fire protection service shall be as provided in city ordinance.
-Such standby fire protection connection fees and standby fire protection service charges shall be based upon the size of the customer's line at its connection to the main, and shall not be based on any specific pressure or volume of water furnished to the customer.
+Such standby fire protection service shall be as provided in city ordinance.
+Such standby fire protection service shall be as provided in city ordinance.
+Such standby fire protection fees and standby fire protection service charges shall be based upon the size of the customer's line at its connection to the main, and shall not be based on any specific pressure or volume of water furnished to the customer.
 The city does not, by the connection of a standby fire protection service, and shall not, by agreement or otherwise, warrant or guarantee a minimum water pressure or water volume for such service.